Student Frequently Asked Questions

-A: Yes.
-All on-campus student-related activities and athletic events are canceled or postponed for the remainder of the summer.
+A: All on-campus student-related activities and events are restricted for the spring semester.

 Q: Financial Aid is requesting documents from me.
 How can I get them to the office?

-A: The most effective method of communicating with our office is by email to firstname.lastname@example.org.
+A: The most effective method of communicating with our office is by email to email@example.com.
+Documents can be faxed to our office at (361) 580-5555.
 If you do not have access to a computer or internet, you can mail your documents to 3007 N. Ben Wilson St., Victoria, TX 77901.